Club: Burnley FC | Opening: 1883 | Capacity: 21,401 seats

 The stadium remained practically untouched until in 1994 the decision was made to redevelop the ground.
 First the Longside was demolished and replaced with a new stand, and a year later the Bee Hole End suffered a similar fate.

-In recent years, Burnley planned to replace the old and dilapidated Cricket Field Stand, but the financial crisis has so far prevented the execution of these plans.
+In 2007, Burnley planned to replace the old and dilapidated Cricket Field Stand, but the financial crisis prevented the execution of these plans.

 (photos of the present Turf Moor below)

 Turf Moor lies just east of Burnley town centre.
-The walk from Burnley Manchester Rail takes about 15 minutes.
+The walk from Burnley Manchester Road rail station takes about 15 minutes.
 Burnley Central Rail lies at a similar distance.
 The walk from the town centre will take no more than 10 minutes.
 The bus station is located even closer.

 Address: Harry Potts Way, Burnley, BB10 4BX